 Skip to main content

-No matter what amount of money you are spending on a lawyer's services, you want to ensure that you are receiving the services you are paying for.
-Paying more money than you should or expected to can be a frustrating experience, which could otherwise mar a solid attorney-client relationship.
+No matter what amount of money you are spending on a lawyer’s services, you want to ensure that you are receiving the services you are paying for.
+Paying more money than you should or expected to for legal fees can be a frustrating experience, which could mar an otherwise solid attorney-client relationship.

 • Meetings